avastamin/ChefAI/README.md

 # .env file

 WORDPRESS_URL=http://your-wordpress-url

 WORDPRESS_USERNAME=your-wordpress-username

 WORDPRESS_PASSWORD=your-wordpress-password

 GOOGLE_SHEET_ID=your-google-sheet-id

 GOOGLE_API_CREDENTIALS=path-to-google-api-credentials.json

 OPENAI_API_KEY=your-openai-api-key

+GOOGLE_SHEET_NAME=your-google-sheet-name

-Usage
+## Usage

 1. Run the script
-   python rrepair.py
+   ` python rrepair.py`

 The script will:

-• Scrape recipe URLs from the Google Sheet
+- Scrape recipe URLs from the Google Sheet
-• Fetch data from each URL
+- Fetch data from each URL
-• Generate new content using the OpenAI API
+- Generate new content using the OpenAI API
-• Update the corresponding WordPress articles
+- Update the corresponding WordPress articles
-• Update the status in the Google Sheet
+- Update the status in the Google Sheet